 - P1.
-To prevent spontaneous bleeding in patients with reversible bone marrow failure when the platelet count <10 x 10 %.
-Prophylactic platelet transfusions are not indicated in chronic stable thrombocytopenia. - P2.
-To prevent spontaneous bleeding when the platelet count <20 x 10/l in the presence of additional risk factors for bleeding such as sepsis or haemostat abnormalities - P3.
-To prevent bleeding associated with invasive procedures.
-The platelet count should be raised to >50 x 10/b efore lumbar puncture, insertion of intravascular lines, transbronchia and liver blopsy, and laparotomy; to >80 x 10/b efore spinal epidural anaesthesia and to >100 x 10/b lefore surgery in critical sites such as the brain or
+To prevent spontaneous bleeding in patients with reversible bone marrow failure when the platelet count <10 x 10 9/l.
+Prophylactic platelet transfusions are not indicated in chronic stable thrombocytopenia. - presence of additional risk factors for bleeding such as sepsis or haemostat - P3.
+To prevent bleeding associated with Invasive procedures.
+The platelet count should be raised to >50 x 109/h before lumbar puncture, insertion of intravascular lines, transbronchial and liver blopgs, and laparotomy, to >80 x 109/h before spinal epidural anaesthesia and to >100 x 109/h before surgery in critical sites such as the brain or

-- Critical care/surgery P4.
+- Critical care/surgery

+P4.
 Massive blood transfusion.
-Empirical use of platelets, according to a specific blood component ratio, is reserved for the patients, with severe trauma.
-Aim to maintain platelet count >75 x 10-/1 and >100 x 10-/1 if multiple, eye or CNS trauma. - P5.
-Acquired platelet dysfunction e.g. post-cardiopulmonary bypass, use of potent anti-platelet agents such as clopidigrel, with non surgically correctable bleeding. - P6.
-Acute disseminated intravascular coagulation (DIC) in the presence of bleeding and severe thrombocytopenia. - P7.
-Inherited platelet dysfunction disorders e.g. Glanzmanns thrombasthenia with bleeding or as prophylaxis before surgery.
+Empirical use of platelets, according to a specific blood component ratio, is reserved for the patients with severe trauma.
+Aim to maintair platelet count >75 x 109/l and >100 x 109/l if multiple, eye or CNS trauma. - P5.
+Acquired platelet dysfunction e.g. post-cardiopulmonary bypass, use of potent anti-platelet agents such as clopidigrel, with non surgically correctable bleeding.
+P6.
+Acute disseminated intravascular coagulation (DIC) in - the presence of bleeding and severe thrombocytopenia.
+P7.
+Inherited platelet dysfunction disorders e.g. Glanzmanns - thrombasthenia with bleeding or as prophylaxis before

-Immune thrombocytopenia P8.
-Primary immune thrombocytopenia, as emergency
+Immune thrombocytopenia

-- transmittin advance of surgery or in the presence of major haemorrhage.
-A platelet count of $\geq 80$ is recommended for major surgery and a count of $>70 \times 10^9$ /l for obstetric regional axial anaesthesia - P9.
+P8.
+Primary immune thrombocytopenia, as emergency treatment in advance of surgery or in the presence of major haemorrhage.
+A platelet count of ≥80 is recommended for major surgery and a count of >70 x 109/l for obstetric regional ards in Haematology (2004a).
+Guidelines for the use of fresh-frozen plasma, cryprecipitate and cryosupernatant.
+British

+- P9.
 Post-transfusion purpura, in the presence of major haemorrhage. - P10.
-Neonatal alloimmune thrombocytopenia, to treat bleeding or as prophylaxis to maintain the platelet count >30 x 10/l.
+Neonatal alloimmune thrombocytopenia, to treat bleeding or as prophylaxis to maintain the platelet count >30 x 10-7 fl.